 The Dean’s Medal is awarded to the graduating senior who earns the highest scholastic average during undergraduate study at the School of Foreign Service in the District of Columbia.

 The Jules Davids Medal honors the graduating senior who has written an outstanding senior thesis in history.

-The Rev. Frank Fadner, S.J.
-Medal is awarded to a member of the graduating class for excellence in Russian Studies.
+The Reverend Frank Fadner, S.J., Medal is awarded to a member of the graduating class for excellence in Russian Studies.
 The recipient must have a practical working knowledge of the Russian language.